Skip to contents

 Each method takes the per-effect wavelet-domain posterior (mean_w, var_w) = (alpha[l, ] %*% mu[[l]][[m]], alpha[l, ] %*% mu2[[l]][[m]] - mean_w^2) and produces a smoothed position-space curve plus a pointwise credible band:

-• "TI" — cycle spinning: at every shift, run a stationary DWT with squared filter coefficients to compute pointwise variance, apply ash to the wavelet coefficients per scale, and average the inverse reconstructions across shifts.
+• "TI": cycle spinning.
+At every shift, run a stationary DWT with squared filter coefficients to compute pointwise variance, apply ash to the wavelet coefficients per scale, and average the inverse reconstructions across shifts.
 Credible bands come from the average-of-basis variance kernel.

-• "scalewise" — soft-threshold mean_w[scale_index[[s]]] per wavelet scale s at threshold_factor * sd_s * sqrt(2 log T), then invert via mf_invert_dwt().
+• "scalewise": soft-threshold mean_w[scale_index[[s]]] per wavelet scale s at threshold_factor * sd_s * sqrt(2 log T), then invert via mf_invert_dwt().
 The pointwise variance is the position-space variance from the wavelet posterior: Var(pos[t]) = sum_k W^T_{tk}^2 * var_w[k] where W^T is the inverse-DWT matrix.
 The band is `mean_pos +/- z(level)

 • sqrt(Var(pos))`.

-• "HMM" — discrete-state hidden Markov model on per-position regression estimates with hub-and-spoke transitions and ash refinement at each EM iteration.
+• "HMM": discrete-state hidden Markov model on per-position regression estimates with hub-and-spoke transitions and ash refinement at each EM iteration.
 The smoothed curve is the posterior mean.
-The pointwise SD is computed via the law of total variance over the HMM state mixture: `Var(pos[t]) = sum_k prob[t, k] * (sd_kt^2 + mean_kt^2)
+The pointwise SD comes from the law of total variance over the HMM state mixture: `Var(pos[t]) = sum_k prob[t, k] * (sd_kt^2 + mean_kt^2)

 • (sum_k prob[t, k] * mean_kt)^2, whereprob[t, k]is the forward-backward state probability and(mean_kt, sd_kt)are the per-state ash posterior moments.
 Band asmean_pos +/- z(level) * sqrt(Var(pos))`.

-• "smash"smashr::smash.gaus empirical-Bayes wavelet shrinkage on the per-position regression estimate of the effect against the lead variable.
+• "smash": smashr::smash.gaus empirical-Bayes wavelet shrinkage on the per-position regression estimate of the effect against the lead variable.
 The credible band uses smash’s post.var = TRUE posterior variance.

 Session info